wix/stylable/_docs/references/pseudo-elements.md

 # Pseudo-elements

-In addition to CSS's native [pseudo-elements](https://developer.mozilla.org/en/docs/Web/CSS/Pseudo-elements), Stylable stylesheet automatically exposes CSS classes as custom pseudo-elements.
+In addition to CSS's native [pseudo-elements](https://developer.mozilla.org/en/docs/Web/CSS/Pseudo-elements), **Stylable** stylesheets automatically expose CSS classes as custom pseudo-elements.
+This enables you to access internal parts of a component to apply styling.

-## Define a Custom Pseudo-Element
+## Define a custom pseudo-element

 Any [CSS class](./class-selectors.md) is accessible as a pseudo-element of an [extending stylesheet](./extend-stylesheet).

-When you define a CSS class `play-button` inside the component `VideoPlayer`, that class may be targeted as a pseudo-element of any class that extends `VideoPlayer`.
+When you define a CSS class inside a component, in this case a `play-button` in a `VideoPlayer`, that class may be targeted as a pseudo-element of any class that extends the component `VideoPlayer`.

 ### CSS API:
 ```css